 This site lets you create a ternary plot quickly and easily!
 Don’t know what ternary plot is?
 No problem, just check the explanation page.
-Try clicking all the “plot” buttons below for a quick example of a ternary plot.
+Load some sample data and try clicking all the “plot” buttons below for a quick example of a ternary plot.
 Check the input parameters section below for all the details on how to plot points, lines, and areas.
 Happy ternary plotting!

 For the values you can use either decimals